-This 1942 photo by noted photographer John Vachon (1914-1975) is titled “Bannack, Montana.
-Graveyard.”
-It’s from the U.S. Farm Security Administration (FSA)/Office of War Information Black & White Photographs at the Library of Congress.
-See some interesting biographical information and photographs here.
-Find more about the photo here.
+This 1940 photo by Russell Lee is titled “Grave on the high plains.
+Dawson County, Texas.”
+It’s from the U.S. Farm Security Administration (FSA)/Office of War Information Black & White Photographs at The Library of Congress.
+Find more about it here.

 Russell Lee taught photography at the University of Texas, Austin, from 1965-1973, and is best known for his FSA photos.
 Find more about him at Texas State University’s Russell Lee Collection.